shu3hamiitkgp/Facial-Age-Classification-Sentiment-Analysis/README.md

 # DSAEM-FinalProject
-Final project for course Data science and eng methods taken in Fall'22
+Final project for course Data science and eng methods taken in Fall'22.
+The project involves two parts -

+1) Facial Age Classification
+2) Sentiment Analysis on Amazon Reviews

+## Facial Age Classification

 Our study is focused on developing a deep learning model to classify facial images into a range of age bands, the data used is taken from Kaggle - face age detection dataset (https://www.kaggle.com/datasets/arashnic/faces-age-detection-dataset)